saharazimi619/computer_vision/README.md

 # object_detection_repo
 Hello
-this is my first repository for test
+this is a repository about computer vision, one of the sub branches of artificial intelligence, which currently includes 2 branches and the available codes are collected from YouTube tutorials and various sites.